laravel-notification-channels/messagebird/README.md

 ## Setting up your Messagebird account

-Add your Messagebird Access Key, Default originator (name or number of sender), and default recipients to your `config/services.php`:
+Add the environment variables to your `config/services.php`:

 ```php
 // config/services.php